1. Overview

 7.9.2.
 Recolor

-A color can be mixed with every pixel of an image with a given intensity.
-This can be useful to show different states (checked, inactive, pressed, etc.) of an image without storing more versions of the same image.
+A color can be blended with every pixel of an image using a specified intensity.
+This feature is useful for representing different states (e.g., checked, inactive, pressed) of an image without requiring multiple versions of the same image.

-You can change the image color by using
+You can change the image color using the following code:

 image.recolor_opa(200);